A personal trainer may be just the thing you need to get over that hump and reach your health and fitness goals.

 Sometimes, it’s difficult to see incremental progress without goals.
 A trainer can help you set realistic fitness goals with a step-by-step plan to achieve them.
 Additionally, many trainers also offer nutritional and meal planning advice to ensure your body’s getting the fuel it needs to achieve your fitness goals.

 One of the first steps you can take to achieve a goal is to tell someone about it.

 A personal trainer can help hold you accountable when you feel like skipping a workout and act as your cheerleader, helping you overcome obstacles and reach milestones.

 Before you start working out, whether it’s with a personal trainer or otherwise, be sure to talk with your doctor about which exercises are safe for you and the goals you are hoping to achieve.
 Your doctor will be able to set guidelines based on any existing health conditions you have.
-You can search for a specialist that’s right for you in our provider directory.
-Or you can find one using a regional directory below:

 It’s never too late to start advanced care planning.
 To learn more visit the Institute for Human Caring.

 About the AuthorMore Content by Providence Senior's Health Team